Efficient Continual Pre-training for Building Domain Specific Large Language Models: Methodology

-Task-adaptive continual pre-training (TACP) refers to continual pre-training aiming to enhance performance on a targeted task.
-TACP has been studied in the context of smaller language models like BERT by pre-training the language model on labeled and unlabeled data from the task~\citep{gururangan-etal-2020-dont, unsupervised_domain_clusters, DaiKHP19} showing improvements over the task.
-While task data is usually quite limited, TACP shows considerable effects on smaller language models like BERT.
-We benchmark TACP on our four financial evaluation tasks.
+\paragraph{Task-Adaptive Continual Pre-training (TACP)} Task-adaptive continual pre-training (TACP) refers to continual pre-training aiming to enhance performance on a targeted task.
+TACP has been studied in the context of smaller LMs like BERT by pre-training the LM on labeled and unlabeled data from the task~\citep{gururangan-etal-2020-dont, unsupervised_domain_clusters, DaiKHP19} showing improvements over the task.
+TACP has been used with pre-training loss objectives like Masked Language Modeling (MLM) loss on the training data of a downstream task for adapt the smaller LM to the downstream task \textbf{without} using any task labels.
+While task data is usually quite limited, TACP has shown considerable effects on smaller LMs like BERT.
+We benchmark TACP on our four financial evaluation tasks by continually pre-training the LLM on task's data without any corresponding labels.
+Note, this is completely distinct than any supervised learning as no task labels are used in TACP.